samairadav557-ctrl/INDUCTION_PROGRAM/README.md

     - Advised students to be friends with time:manage it wisely and value every moment.
     - Urged students to stay goal oriented and work with dedication.
     - Motivated students to convert their goals into achievements through focused and timely action.
+- **Day2**
+  - The day began with a profiency test of english which was based upto the 12th grade curriculum
+  - After that another test of Maths was conducted which had aptitude based questions upto 12th grade curriculum.
+  -